Robust Question Answering Through Sub-part Alignment: QA as Graph Alignment

-\paragraph{Alignment Constraints} Once we have the constructed graph, we can align each node in the question to its counterpart in the graph.
+\paragraph{Alignment Constraints} Once we have the constructed graph, we can align each node in the question to its counterpart in the context graph.
 In this work, we control the alignment behavior by placing explicit constraints on this process.
-We place a \textbf{locality constraint} on the alignment: we constrain adjacent pairs of question nodes to align no more than $k$ nodes apart in the context. $k=1$ means we are aligning the question to a connected sub-graph in the context, $k=\inf $ means we can align to a node anywhere in the context graph.
+We place a \textbf{locality constraint} on the alignment: adjacent pairs of question nodes must align no more than $k$ nodes apart in the context. $k=1$ means we are aligning the question to a connected sub-graph in the context, $k=\infty $ means we can align to a node anywhere in a connected component in the context graph.
+In our experiments, we set $k=3$.
 In the following sections, we will discuss more constraints.
+Altogether, these constraints define a set $\mathcal{A}$ of possible alignments.